 Ensure the power to the pool equipment is completely shut off.

-To take the current pool light off the wall this is done by removing a screw at the top of the light or it may have 3 locating screws around the light.
+To take the current pool light off the wall, remove the screw at the top of the light.
+Depending on the model, it may have three locating screws around the light.
 In some pools, the light is much lower in the water and will require you to actually get into the pool.

 Tip: Do not forget goggles if you do have to get in the pool and go underwater so that you can see the screw.